nsbgn/dotfiles/.github/README.md

 [yadm](https://yadm.io/), a [dotfile managers][dots] that is in both the Debian and Alpine repositories.

-Because the configurations assume that my [scripts][scri] are in your `PATH`, these are added as a [subtree][atla].
+Because the configurations assume that my [scripts][scrp] are in your `PATH`, these are added as a [subtree][atla].
 Eventually, I want to make the install fully [automatic][auto], or using a [preseed][seed].